EU Blue Card

 Professional practice

-If a permit is required to practice a profession under German law (e.g. human medicine, engineering), the applicant must provide proof of this permit or its approval before the EU Blue Card is issued.
+If a permit is required for practicing a profession under German law (e.g. medicine, engineering), the applicant must provide evidence of the existence of this permit or its approval before the EU Blue Card is issued.

-Visa for entry is not required for the following countries: USA, Japan, United Kingdom of Great Britain and Northern Ireland, Canada, Australia, South Korea, Israel and New Zealand.
-Citizens from these countries can enter without a visa.
+A visa is not required for entry to the following countries: USA, Japan, United Kingdom of Great Britain and Northern Ireland, Canada, Australia, South Korea, Israel and New Zealand.
+Citizens from these countries can enter the country without a visa.

 If you live outside the EU and do not come from the above countries, you usually need a visa for the purpose of gainful employment.
 This is issued to you by the relevant German mission abroad.
 With this visa you can enter Germany and apply for the EU Blue Card at the foreigners authority responsible for you.
 It is important to note that you must apply for the EU Blue Card before your visa expires.

-Persons who have held a Blue Card in another EU Member State for longer than 18 months may also enter Germany without a visa and apply for a Blue Card EU in Germany.
+Skilled workers who have held an EU Blue Card in another EU member state for at least 12 months can also enter Germany without a visa in order to apply for an EU Blue Card.
 In this case, the EU Blue Card must be applied for within one month of entering Germany.

 Advantage of the accelerated skilled worker procedure

-The application for an EU Blue Card can be carried out in the so-called accelerated procedure for skilled workers.
-The accelerated procedure for skilled workers speeds up the appointment process at the German diplomatic mission abroad and includes, if necessary, the recognition procedure of a foreign qualification.
+You can apply for an EU Blue Card using the so-called accelerated procedure for skilled workers.
+The accelerated procedure for skilled workers ensures that appointments are made more quickly at the German diplomatic mission abroad so that you receive your visa more quickly and, if necessary, includes the recognition procedure for a foreign qualification.

 Advantages of the EU Blue Card

 The EU Blue Card opens up many opportunities.
-Holders of this residence title have very easy access to the German labor market and can live in Germany without any further requirements.
-While you are working in Germany, you can travel freely within the EU in your free time.
+Holders of this residence permit have very easy access to the German labor market, with the same rights and obligations as German employees, and can live in Germany without any further requirements.
+While they are working in Germany, they can travel freely within the EU in their free time.

-In addition to work, you can also bring your family (children and spouse) to you within the framework of family reunification.
+In addition to working, you can also bring your close family (children, spouse, parents of both you and your spouse) to join you as part of family reunification.

 No approval from the Federal Employment Agency